I’m listening back to Nihal on bbc Asian network where he was discussing the topic -

 Is it impossible to keep everyone happy at an Asian wedding?

-Back in the day the bride and groom’s families would invite pretty much everyone they know – hence why Asian weddings are usually full of hundreds of people.
-In these weddings, it’s not culturally acceptable to not invite your aunties, uncles, cousins etc. This topic arose because a bride walked out of her own wedding in India because the groom’s side were presented with chicken when they demanded mutton by the bride’s family.
+If you haven’t been to an Asian wedding, you’re probably a bit confused.
+Back in the day the bride and groom’s families would invite pretty much everyone they know.
+Which is why Asian weddings are usually full of hundreds and hundreds of people.
+It’s a wedding, it’s not culturally acceptable not to invite your aunties, uncles, cousins etc. This topic arose because a bride walked out of her own wedding in India because the groom’s side were presented with chicken when they demanded mutton by the bride’s family.
 She walked out, and never returned!

-Luckily, I live outside of the ‘Asian community’ so I don’t get invited to a wedding every weekend, so when I do get invited, I absolutely love it.
-I still have the love for weddings and especially as I’m invited to those who want me there.
-When I receive invitations because it’s obligatory, I rarely attend those weddings.
+Luckily, I live outside of the ‘indian community’ so I don’t get invited to a wedding every weekend, so when I do get invited, I absolutely love it.
+I still have the love for weddings and especially as I’m invited to those who want me there (and remember us non-community folk!).

 I attended my friends Beth and Lawrie’s wedding in Cornwall and that was very friends based.
-The night before, the girls had a slumber party and the boys had a poker night.
-It was lovely.
-I got to meet people I didn’t know so when it came to the wedding day, we all knew each other.
-This wedding allowed me to interact with the couple, spend quality time with them on their special day.
-They knew I was there.
-At some very large Asian weddings, the bride and groom may not even know who you are.
-Or that you’re even there!
+What I loved about it was that I still got a chance to interact with the couple and they knew I was there.
+At some very large Asian weddings, the bride or groom may not even know who you are!
+Or that you are even there!